ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 ### What is a kubernentes?
 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.

+### What are the Kubernetes capabilities?
+* Automated Deployment, Scaling, and Management of Applications
+* Service Discovery and Load Balancing
+* Container Orchestration
+* Persistent Storage Management
+* Configuration and Secrets Management

 ### Why Kubernetes are called k8's?
 Kubernetes is often abbreviated as "K8s" because of a common practice in the tech community to shorten long words by replacing the middle characters with their count.
 In the case of Kubernetes, the abbreviation "K8s" comes from: